andrew/ultimate-awesome/README.md

 - [awesome-dev-fun](https://github.com/mislavcimpersak/awesome-dev-fun) - A curated list of awesome fun libs/packages/languages that have no real purpose but to make a developer chuckle.
 - [awesome-telco](https://github.com/ravens/awesome-telco) - A curated list of telco resources and projects.
 - [awesome-language-agents](https://github.com/ysymyth/awesome-language-agents) - List of language agents based on paper "Cognitive Architectures for Language Agents".
-- [awesome-mediapipe](https://github.com/mgyong/awesome-mediapipe) - A curated list of awesome MediaPipe related code examples, libraries and software.
+- [awesome-LangGraph](https://github.com/von-development/awesome-LangGraph) - A curated list of awesome projects, resources, and tools for building stateful, multi-actor applications with LangGraph 🦜🕸️.
 - [awesome-machine-unlearning](https://github.com/tamlhp/awesome-machine-unlearning) - Awesome Machine Unlearning (A Survey of Machine Unlearning).
 - [awesome-css-in-js](https://github.com/tuchk4/awesome-css-in-js) -  Awesome CSS in JS articles / tutorials / videos / benchmarks / comparision.
 - [awesome-uxn](https://github.com/hundredrabbits/awesome-uxn) - Awesome things from the community.